Md-Khid/Civil_Conflict_And_Food_Aid/README.md

 Considering the strong military forces of these autocratic nations, they are also likely to employ their authority in sustaining their political influence and dominance.
 Such endeavours to secure control over food aid are liable to provoke tensions within these nations.
 Consequently, the provision of emergency aid could exacerbate localised conflicts and instigate wars (Dippold, E. C., 2016).
 To support this claim, an analysis of the kernel density plot reveals insights into the complex connection between emergency food assistance and the dynamics of armed conflict in the SSA region.

 To begin with, the plot unveils a clustering of emergency food aid in specific areas of SSA.
 These regions demonstrate a heightened distribution of aid, indicating their vulnerability to food insecurity and the associated socio-economic challenges.
 This concentration underscores the imperative nature of targeted humanitarian interventions in these susceptible regions.
 Secondly, it becomes evident that once emergency food aid surpasses a certain threshold, the likelihood of conflict escalation increases.
 This observation implies that, in some areas, while emergency food aid may alleviate immediate food shortages, it fails to address the underlying causes of conflict.
-Conflict continues to persist, and in some instances, intensifies despite the relief efforts.
+Conflict continues to persistand in some instances, intensifies despite the relief efforts.

 A third noteworthy observation arises from the overlap in the density curves for the “Yes” and “No” categories of overall conflict within the mid-range of emergency food aid values.
 This overlap signifies intricate conflict dynamics.
 In practical terms, this may suggest that neighbouring regions experiencing similar levels of aid may exhibit varying degrees of conflict.
 Some areas might witness sporadic or localised conflicts, while others maintain relative stability.